 In determining the operating revenues, total EBIT and total EBITDA for the Group, we have to take account of certain unallocated corporate overhead costs and consolidation adjustments.
 Corporate overhead costs include such items as payroll expenses, rent expenses and the costs of professional services.
 We allocate a portion of corporate overhead costs to each division based on their use of such services.
 Corporate overhead costs allocated to a division are included in the division's "External supplies and services."

-Consolidation adjustments primarily relate to (i) the adjustment of unrealized margins on assets and depreciation in order to show the assets at their original cost and (ii) the elimination of intercompany balances arising from financial operations, rental agreements, payment of dividends, purchase and sale of inventories, tangible fixed assets and investments, and services.
+Consolidation adjustments primarily relate to the elimination of intercompany balances arising from financial operations, rental agreements, payment of dividends, purchase and sale of inventories, tangible fixed assets and investments, and services.

 Historical Results of Operations